USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots: Introduction

 \section{Introduction}

-The underwater environment poses growing demands, encompassing diverse applications such as marine ecological surveys, resource exploitation, inspection of pipelines, and underwater salvage \cite{liu_bioinspired_2025, katzschmann_exploration_2018}.
-However, the unique characteristics of the underwater environment make human operations far more challenging and hazardous compared to terrestrial or aerial scenarios.
-Consequently, underwater robots have gradually emerged as a key solution for executing underwater tasks.
-The development of underwater robots faces distinctive challenges, including complex hydrodynamics, limited visibility, and restricted communication.
-These challenges highlight the pressing need to enhance the autonomy and intelligence of underwater robots.
-Autonomous systems capable of executing complex underwater missions will greatly extend humanity's ability to operate in the oceans, which cover 71\% of the Earth's surface, thereby advancing our understanding and exploration of the planet.
+The underwater environment poses growing demands, encompassing diverse applications such as marine ecological surveys, resource exploitation, inspection of pipelines, and underwater salvage~\cite{liu_bioinspired_2025, katzschmann_exploration_2018}.
+However, in-situ human diving operations are far more challenging and hazardous than terrestrial or aerial tasks, which necessitating the use of underwater robots to execute these missions.
+Nevertheless, the development of these systems is hindered by distinctive environmental constraints, including complex hydrodynamics, limited visibility, and restricted communication.
+Enhancing the autonomy and intelligence of underwater robots is crucial to overcoming these challenges, as it empowers them to execute complex missions with minimal human intervention.

-In recent years, the construction of embodied intelligence with physical-world manipulation capabilities has become a trend in artificial intelligence and robotics.
-Data-driven approaches are reshaping the field, enabling remarkable advances in autonomy, particularly in humanoid \cite{su_hitter_2025} and quadruped robots \cite{tong_quart-online_2025} powered by large-scale datasets and advanced algorithms.
-In contrast, many complex underwater tasks still heavily rely on human teleoperation.
-For example, in underwater grasping tasks, even experienced operators require extensive practice to improve grasping performance \cite{liu_self-improving_2025}.
-As a result, collecting large-scale, high-quality data in real underwater environments remains highly costly.
-Although existing studies have developed frameworks for teleoperation \cite{phung_shared_2024} and autonomous underwater intervention tasks \cite{palmer_angler_2024}, significant challenges remain in integrating multiple tasks.
-Taken together, these limitations have led to fragmented “data islands”, where the lack of unified frameworks and accessible datasets stands in stark contrast to the urgent demand for higher autonomy and intelligence in underwater robots.